aaudrius/record-collection/README.md

 - **Album:** Enter an album title to find specific albums and releases.
 - **Format:** Select a format (e.g., Vynil, CD, Cassette, etc.) from the dropdown menu to filter the search.
 #### Barcode search
--**Barcode:** Enter or scan a barcode of your release to find it in discogs database.
+- **Barcode:** Enter or scan a barcode of your release to find it in discogs database.

 ### Adding records to your collection
 1. **Search:** Perform a search using the form on the search page (album search or barcode search).